Shujaat Nawaz

 Chaudhry Shujaat Nawaz is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-28 (Gujrat-I) in the 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Q) from Constituency PP-28 (Gujrat-I) in the 2018 Pakistani general election.

 On 21 February 2023, after the dissolution of the Provincial Assembly, Nawaz, along with former Chief Minister Chaudhry Pervaiz Elahi and eight other former PML(Q) MPAs, joined the Pakistan Tehreek-e-Insaf (PTI).